senzing-garage/knowledge-base/proposals/file-layout.md

 ### Command-line parameters

-The highest configuration priority is given to a command line parameter / option.
+The highest configuration priority is given to a command line parameter.
-It over-rides a configuration file value, Environment variables, and defaults.
+The command-line option over-rides a configuration-file value, Environment variable, and default value.

 1. Example: